cotitan/SEASS-pytorch/readme.md

 ### Requirments
 - torch==0.4.0
+- numpy==1.12.1+
-- numpy==1.12.1
+- python=3.5+

 ### Noticement
-1. When running train.py, the console may print out EOFError or ConnectionResetError, which is caused by DataLoader module of pytorch.
+1. ~~When running train.py, the console may print out EOFError or ConnectionResetError, which is caused by DataLoader module of pytorch.
 I don't know why but it does not influence the training process.
-Neglect It!
+Neglect It!~~ Set num_workers=0 (argument of DataLoader) to avoid this error messages.
 2. This project haven't finish yet, there are bugs to be fix, and modules to be implement.

 ### How-to